Fire and rescue services

 Pickpocketing can occur on buses, particularly on popular tourist routes.

-All buses in Malta are cashless.
-Multi-trip cards are available from various outlets throughout Malta and Gozo.
+All buses in Malta are free if you have the Tallinja card, which can be purchased from various outlets throughout Malta and Gozo.
 The Tallinja smartphone app provides GPS tracking and information on bus timetables and routes.

 More information: